 This privacy notice sets out the way in which we will collect and use your personal information.
-For the purpose of this notice, “we” refers to Consumer Law Barristers, being David Uff and his team of assistants.
+For the purpose of this notice, “we” refers to CLB Direct Limited.

 We will collect data from you to progress your claims with the institutions who you may have taken out credit products with.
 This information may include personal information such as contact details, your date of birth and any previous addresses or names.
 We will also ask for financial information such as account and policy numbers.
 In addition, we may require you to share a ‘credit check’ with us.

 We will not under any circumstances ask for, or record, any sensitive data as defined under the General Data Protection Regulation 2018 (GDPR).
 Sensitive data would include (but is not limited to) information of your race, religion, sexual orientation, political views, or any medical condition.
-Were this information is collected inadvertently it will not be retained and will be securely and confidentially destroyed.
+Where this information is collected inadvertently, it will not be retained and will be securely and confidentially destroyed.

-We will use this information to identify you and locate your products with the relevant financial institutions.
+We will use this information to identify you, and to locate your products with the relevant financial institutions.
 A ‘credit check’ would be used solely for the purpose of identifying the products and institutions with which you may have held payment protection insurance policies.

 We will also use the contact details which you provide in order to contact you.
 If you would prefer not to be contacted by email, phone or text please tell us.
 We will not contact you without your consent once your engagement with us has ended.

-We will not send you any marketing information on any product or service provided by Consumer Law Barrister, David Uff or any other company.
-This includes affiliates of Consumer Law Barristers or David Uff.
+We will not send you any marketing information on any product or service provided by CLB Direct or any other company, including any affiliates of CLB Direct.

 We will ensure your data is stored securely and that this is only accessed by authorised persons for the purposes set out above.
 As far as possible we will hold all records electronically.
 All data will be held and accessed in accordance with the General Data Protection Regulation 2018.